All planning checklists

 Book a Ceilidh Dancing Class or Event

-Ghillie Dhu offers regular ceilidh nights and can often accommodate group bookings or private classes.
+Ghillie Dhu runs regular ceilidh nights and can often sort group bookings or private classes.

 Moderate·Medium impact